yashasvi-shukl/yashasvi-shukl/README.md

 - 👋 Hi, I’m Yashasvi Shukla
-- 👀 Interested in Traveling and meeting new peoples
+- 👀 Interested in Traveling and collaborating in new tasks
 - 🌱 Currently learning Transformers
 - 📫 Connect with me on [LinkedIn](https://linkedin.com/in/yashasvi--shukla)